Netrohub/back/README.md

 # NXOLand Backend API

-A robust NestJS API built with TypeScript, Prisma ORM, and MySQL for the NXOLand marketplace platform.
+A robust NestJS API built with TypeScript, Prisma ORM, and PostgreSQL for the NXOLand marketplace platform.

 ## 🚀 Technology Stack